-Changing Dissertation Committee Members and/or Major Advisor
+Changing Dissertation Committee Members

 Students who wish to change advisors or dissertation committee members should complete the Appointment of Revised Dissertation Committee D-1r Form and submit it to the GPD for approval.
-The student should ensure that the faculty member has given their consent to serve in the capacity of their graduate advisor and/or dissertation committee member prior to submission of the form.
+The student should ensure that the faculty member has given their consent to serve in the capacity of their dissertation committee member prior to submission of the form.